anu9109/CGIwrapper/README.md

 ```

 Using a hidden file is the recommended way to provide details.
 Note that, if you use arguments then your authentication details will be stored in your log files, which is not secure.
-If both command line arguments and .auth.json have authentication details, the arguments will be used.
+If both command line arguments and .auth.json are provided, the arguments will be used.